martinteoharov/PixPox/README.md

-# PixPox
-PixPox is a 2D Modular Game Engine built around the concept of simulating every pixel on screen using simple [Cellular Automaton](https://en.wikipedia.org/wiki/Cellular_automaton) rules.

-The physics computation is done on the GPU using compute shaders to achieve real time pixel simulation.
-The game engine will feature all kinds of different materials and effects, like:
-- fire
-- water
-- sand
-- air
-- explosions
-- wood, stone, iron
-- rust

-These materials will be able to interact with each other using cellular automaton rules.
-For a simple example - water flows and fire spreads, water puts out fire and fire burns wood, etc.

-TODO:

 # PixPox - 2D Pixel Game Engine with advanced Cellular Automata Capabilities

 PixPox is a 2D pixel game engine designed for game developers who want to create dynamic and engaging games.
 The engine incorporates advanced cellular automata capabilities, providing developers with a flexible and powerful toolset for creating natural-looking game environments.